How does generative AI like large language models produce human-like text responses?

 Related Questions

-What are the primary ethical considerations in developing self-driving car AI?
+What are the key ethical considerations in developing and deploying artificial intelligence?